 The Deadliest Snakes in Israel: Arabian Horned Viper

 Surely you should watch out for this type of snake.
 In Israel, you could run into him in the Arava Valley.
 The venom of this particular snake is known to be deadly and there is no antivenom.
 So pay attention when you walk around there.
 I guess the only consolation is that to this day there are no registered snakebites by the Arabian Horned Viper in Israel till this day.

 Chiefly is getting his prey by burying himself in the sand, when his eyes only stick out, lurking for his prey, which consists of lizards, small rodents, with insects, including beetles and birds.
-Usually when he feels threatened he will turn around would sound like a warning sign and only as a last resort he would try and bite you.
+Usually, when he feels threatened he will turn around would sound like a warning sign and only as a last resort he would try and bite you.

-Lastly, he is a nocturnal snake and he moves sideways, this way when his body meets with the hot sand only in two areas; this way, he can keep his body cool while traveling through the hot sand of the desert.
-Because he is a snake that can be found in the desert sands his color tends to be light-colored like the sand dunes.
+Lastly, he is a nocturnal snake, and he moves sideways, this way when his body meets with the hot sand only in two areas; this way, he can keep his body cool while traveling through the hot sand of the desert because he is a snake that can be found in the desert sands his color tends to be light-colored like the dunes.

 The Deadliest Snakes in Israel: Horned Desert Viper

 Firstly, it often is easily recognized by the presence of a pair of supraocular “horns”, one over each eye; these may be reduced in size or absent.
-The color pattern consists of a yellowish color and is found in Israel in northern Negev along the Egyptian border.
+The color pattern is yellowish and is found in Israel in northern Negev along the Egyptian border.